TheEpicFace007/rockblox/README.md

 from roblox import Roblox, RobloxClientMutex from time import sleep

-# allows for multiple instances to be opened
+# allows for multiple clients to be opened
 mutex = RobloxClientMutex()

 with open("cookie.txt") as f: